Return to Krondor: Reception

 The game received above-average reviews according to the review aggregation website GameRankings.
 Next Generation wrote, "The game is well-made, and the plot will keep gamers on the edge of their seats.
 It's just too bad they won't stay there very long."

 Writing for PC Gamer US, Michael Wolf summarized the game as "a fun, quick RPG with a good story."
 John Altman of Computer Games Strategy Plus found it to be "very engaging" and "a stunning return to form for the Krondor series".
 He noted that it features "some of the juiciest turn-based battles ever to grace a role-playing game."

 Computer Gaming World's Petra Schlunk called the game "completely underdeveloped" and "a lightweight RPG", which failed to match Betrayal at Krondor's quality.
 However, she believed that it has "a good combat system, a fair story (for what there is of one), and a definite fun factor."

 The reviewer from the online second volume of Pyramid stated that "I've eagerly awaited the sequel, Return to Krondor, since the moment I heard it was in development.
 Unfortunately, Return fails to live up to the standard set by Betrayal."

 Mark Asher of CNET Gamecenter reported in December 1998 that the game was "selling well".

-The game was a finalist for the Academy of Interactive Arts & Sciences' "Role Playing Game of the Year", Computer Gaming World's "Best RPG", CNET Gamecenter's "Best RPG of 1998" and GameSpot's "Role-playing Game of the Year" awards, all of which ultimately went to Baldur's Gate.
+The game was a nominee for the Academy of Interactive Arts & Sciences' "PC Role Playing Game of the Year" during the 2nd Annual Interactive Achievement Awards, along with Computer Gaming World's "Best RPG", CNET Gamecenter's "Best RPG of 1998" and GameSpot's "Role-playing Game of the Year"; all were ultimately awarded to Baldur's Gate.